ardhi/bajo/tutorial/01-getting-started.md

 ## Installation

 Create a new empty directory named ```my-project```.
-This will become your project directory througout this tutorial.
-Now ```cd``` to your newly created directory, and type:
+This will be your project directory throughout this tutorial.
+Now, ```cd``` into your newly created directory and type:

 ```bash
 $ npm init
 ```

-You'll be asked to name your project, put description, author infos etc. Please continue until *package.json* file is created.
+You'll be asked to name your project, provide its description, author info, etc. Please continue until the *package.json* file is created.

-Open it using your favorite editor; edit and insert the following lines:
+Then, open it using your favorite editor, edit it, and insert the following lines:

 ```javascript
 ...